awslabs/graphstorm/docs/source/cli/model-training-inference/output.rst

 to convert the integer node IDs into the raw node IDs, which are usually string node IDs.
 The final output will be in parquet format by default.
-And the prediction files, i.e.,``predict-*.pt`` files, and node ID files, i.e.,``predict_nids-*.pt``, ``src_nids-*.pt``, and ``dst_nids-*.pt`` files will be removed.** Details can be found in :ref:`GraphStorm Output Node ID Remapping<output-remapping>`
+And the prediction files, i.e.,``predict-*.pt`` files, and node ID files, i.e.,``predict_nids-*.pt``, ``src_nids-*.pt``, and ``dst_nids-*.pt`` files will be removed.** Details can be found in :ref:`GraphStorm Output Node ID Remapping<gs-output-remapping>`